goharbor/harbor/CONTRIBUTING.md

 ```
 curl https://cdn.rawgit.com/tommarshall/git-good-commit/v0.6.1/hook.sh > .git/hooks/commit-msg && chmod +x .git/hooks/commit-msg
 ```
+### Squash Commits

+Before you submitting any pull request, always squash your commits into logical units of change.
+A logical unit of change is defined as a set of codes and documents that should be treated as a whole.
+When possible, compact your commits into one.
+The commands to use are `git rebase -i` and/or `git push -f`.

+### Automated Testing
+[TODO:]

 ### Push and Create PR
 When ready for review, push your branch to your fork repository on `github.com`: